jliottard/music-list-player/README.md

 - [ ] Add a volume changer
 - [ ] Print lyrics as the music is playing
 - [ ] Erase cached when quitting the application as a setting
+- [ ] Handle errors on not finding a Youtube video for the given names of the playlist
 - [ ] Use Search function of the pytube library
 - [ ] Spell check the command keywords and the audio name argument for the Play command
 - [ ] Import automatically the playlist from configuration on application start